akumuli/Documentation/Writing-data-using-the-TCP-API.md

 **Important:** even the last line in the stream must be finished with \r\n.

+### Error messages

+Akumuli doesn't send anything back in response to your writes if everything is OK.
+But if anything goes wrong it will send error message to client.
+Client can read data from socket (but not obliged) asynchronously to receive error messages.
+Error messages are RESP-encoded and will start with '-'.

 ### Writing measurements in bulk

 Akumuli assumes that measurements with the same set of tags came from the same object.
 These measurements will differ only by metric names.
 E.g. _"mem.usage host=machine1 region=NW"_ and _"cpu.user host=machine1 region=NW"_ will be considered originating from the same host.
 That host is described by the set of tags - _"host=machine1 region=NW"_ and metric name can be seen as a column name.
 Usually, it is preferable to write these metrics together and Akumuli has special message format for this case.